orendaniel/cparus/README.md

 if token is self evaluating:
 	push it to the stack

-elseif token is ! ( imperative form ):
+elseif token is ! (imperative form):
 	apply the item in the top of the stack

-elseif token is pre-fixed with ' ( the quote form - a symbol ):
+elseif token is pre-fixed with a ' (quoted form) :
 	quotate it and push it the stack

 else: